 HIST 4648Inventing Chinese Modernity, 1800 to Present (fulfills Contemporary History)3

-HIST 4728Modern Japanese History (fulfills Contemporary History)3
+HIST 4728Japan’s Empire: Birth and Death (fulfills Contemporary History)3

 PSCI 3072Government and Politics in Southeast Asia (fulfills Contemporary History)3